 My TED story

-I have just discovered TED two weeks ago through a talk by Elizabeth Gilbert on creativity which made me laugh and inspired me.
+I discovered TED through a talk by Elizabeth Gilbert on creativity, which made me laugh and inspired me.
 I immediately emailed all of my friends to tell them about the website which is a first for me.
 I admire TED speakers for their willingness to share their experiences, be it failures or successes, and for their eloquence and passion.
 I am endlessly curious of the world and could very well spend entire days watching TED talks where it not for work and for my biggest passion: writing.
 I am now hoping to somehow contribute to TED in one way or the other...